DI - Danish Industry

 Moby is killing your DevOps efforts

-Containers have been a round for over a decade, Docker for almost half of that, the new hipster tool is touted to be the ultimate DevOps tool, but is it ?
-This talk will show that docker sometimes is the anti-pattern , that it does exactly the opposite of what DevOps is trying to achieve.
-Often Docker is effectively widening the gaps between development and operations and reenforcing the silos we have been trying to break down.
+Containers have been around for over a decade, Docker for almost half of that, the new hipster tool is touted to be the ultimate DevOps tool, but is it ?
+This talk will show that Docker sometimes is the anti-pattern, that it does exactly the opposite of what DevOps is trying to achieve.
+Often Docker is effectively widening the gap between development and operations and reenforcing the silos we have been trying to break down.
 We’ll show how Docker is a nice development tool, but an operational nightmare.
 This talk is based on real life situations and will focus on both the cultural and the technical aspect of adopting containers.
-Next to showing the problems Docker brings we will also provide guidelines/example on how to do Docker right, as a team.
+Next to showing the problems Docker brings we will also provide guidelines on how to do Docker right, as a team.